How To Get a Job in Japan (Plus Latest POEA Jobs)

 1. Entertainers/Performing Artists

 Job Overview: Filipinos in entertainer occupations, such as dancers and singers, have been historically in-demand in Japan since the 1980s.
-While regulations have become stricter to protect Filipinos, the profession remains high in demand.
+While regulations have become stricter to protect Filipinos, the profession remains in high demand.

 Average Salary: Singers earn JPY 3,629.51/hr while dancers earn JPY 2,370.51/hr (based on data from Salary Expert).